Click to see an overview of what to expect from each exam paper.

 - Both papers

-The choice of scholarship paper will depend on previous experience of history at A level, which is generally divided into the above categories.
+The choice of scholarship paper will depend on previous experience of history at A level.
 Candidates applying for history degrees are welcome to take both papers.

 The ‘History – British Isles’ paper covers British, Welsh and Irish history.

-The ‘History – Europe and America’ paper covers the history of Europe (excluding Britain) and the United States.
-Some questions will allow candidates to use evidence from any European country, but there will be specific questions on France, Germany, Italy and Russia.
+The ‘History – World’ paper covers the history of Europe (excluding Britain), East and Southeast Asia, Latin America and the Caribbean, and the United States.
+Some questions will allow candidates to use evidence from any geographic area, but there will be specific questions on Germany, Northern Europe, Eastern Europe, China, Japan.

 Each paper will include around 30 questions, divided into two sections.
 Candidates will answer one question from Section A and one question from Section B.

-Section A will be devoted to questions of a general historical nature.
-This section provides an opportunity for students to demonstrate that they are capable of dealing with the broader challenges of historical study in an informed and systematic way.
-Students are advised that answers should demonstrate serious and wideranging thought, and include relevant examples from the candidate’s historical knowledge.
+Section A will be devoted to questions about general historical concepts and methodology.
+This section provides an opportunity for students to demonstrate that they can deal with the broader challenges of historical study in an informed and systematic way.
+Students are advised that answers should demonstrate serious and wide ranging thought, and include relevant examples from the candidate’s historical knowledge.

 Section B will contain a wide range of questions from the early medieval period to the present day, arranged chronologically.